About The AIC

 - Chairperson: lead representative of the organisation; spearheading advocacy initiatives

-- Secretary: ongoing management of the running of the organisation; managing communications, mailouts and social media; arranging and presenting meetings; compiling funding applications; writing annual and interim reports; attending the ISCM General Assembly
+- Secretary/Coordinator: ongoing management of the running of the organisation; managing communications, mailouts and social media; arranging and presenting meetings; compiling funding applications; writing annual and interim reports; attending the ISCM General Assembly

 - Concert Secretary: project management and promotion of concerts and events; future event planning